yuwang531/academic-kickstart/content/publication/wang-attackresilient-supervisory-control-2019/index.md

 publication_types: ["1"]
 abstract: ""
 featured: true
-publication: "*Submitted to the 58th IEEE Conference on Decision and Control*"
+publication: "*Accepted to the 58th IEEE Conference on Decision and Control*"
 ---